Britons save £7bn in July amid covid money worries

 Britons saved £7bn in July as concerns over Covid-19 and the pingdemic prompted people to hide away their cash.

-The jump in savings caused the total put away in bank accounts since the since the start of the pandemic to rise to almost £230bn, according to the Bank of England.
+The jump in savings caused total funds deposited in bank accounts since the since the start of the pandemic to rise to almost £230bn, according to the Bank of England.

-Ruth Gregory, senior UK economist at Capital Economics, said the figures ‘do little to ease mounting concerns that the resurgence in virus cases in July and so – called ‘pingdemic’ brought the consumer recovery to a halt’.
+A spokesperson for Hargreaves Lansdown, the UK’s leading private investment firm, said: “For some people, the threats posed by the pandemic remain very real.

-In comments to the Daily Mail, Gregory added: “This provides a further sign that rising virus cases sapped households’ willingness to spend in July.”
+“It’s thought that around a million people could still be furloughed, and with the scheme coming to an end in a month, there’s bound to be uncertainty for the future.
+Meanwhile, nobody can predict what could happen with new variants of the disease,” the spokesperson added.

 While the figure of £7.1bn represents a significant drop from the £10.2bn that UK savers deposited in June it was well above pre-pandemic average household savings which stood at £4.7bn per month.